Light emission in delta-T-driven mesoscopic conductors: Energy-independent scattering

-Negative delta-T noise (at zero frequency) has been reported for transport in a fractional quantum Hall bar \cite{Rech}.
+Negative delta-$T$ noise (at zero frequency) has been reported for transport in a fractional quantum Hall bar \cite{Rech}.
 The decrease in fluctuations is there attributed to interactions and related to the tunneling of quasiparticles.
 In our case, interactions are not considered by the model.
 The combination of temperature broadening of the Fermi function and the frequency shift between distributions of the occupied and free states plays the crucial role here.
 A comparison between the cold and hot distribution shows (see for an example Fig. \ref{fig:Integ}$(b)$), that the hot reservoir has fewer occupied states for $E<0$, more for $E>0$ and coincides for $E=0$.
 This leads to a negative sign of $f_1(E)-f_2(E)$ for $E<0$ and a positive sign for $E>0$.
-The integrand $(f_1(E)-f_2(E))(f_1(E+\hbar \omega)-f_2(E+\hbar \omega))$ in equation \eqref{eq:IndepDTnoise} has a negative sign in the interval $E \in (-\hbar \omega,0)$.
+The integrand $(f_1(E)-f_2(E))(f_1(E+\hbar \omega)-f_2(E+\hbar \omega))$, i.e., the excess number of recombination events, has a negative sign in the interval $E \in (-\hbar \omega,0)$.
 In the complement interval, the signs are equal and the integrand is positive.
-The delta-T noise spectrum turns negative when the area under the negative part of the integrand exceeds the area under the positive part.
-Figure \ref{fig:Integ}$(a)$ depicts the integrand for different shifts in the extreme case $T_c=0$ and $T_h=2 \tilde{T}$.
+The delta-$T$ noise spectrum turns negative when the area under the negative part of the integrand exceeds the area under the positive part.
+Figure \ref{fig:Integ}$(a)$ depicts the excess number of recombination events for different shifts in the extreme case $T_c=0$ and $T_h=2 \tilde{T}$.